alanreidt/range-slider-component/README.md

 Possible options are described in [the options section](#options).

-By the way, don't forget to set `height` for vertical slider on `$parent` element (because slider is created inside):
+By the way, don't forget to set `height` for vertical slider on `parent` element (because slider is created inside):
 ```css
 /* parent element for the slider */
 .slider-wrapper {